-Two major tests:
+Some major tests:

-- Mean Opinion Score (MOS) - ITU test based on using 40 or more people from different ethnic or language backgrounds listening to audio samples of several seconds each - Human listeners rating the quality from 1 to 5; 5 being perfect, 4 "toll-quality", ... - Perceptual Speech Quality Measurement (PSQM) - A computer algorithm so it is easy to automate - test tools from Agilent[153], QEmpirix, Finisar, ... cost US\$50k and up
+- Mean Opinion Score (MOS)- defined in ITU-T P.800 - ITU test based on using 40 or more people from different ethnic or language backgrounds listening to audio samples of several seconds each - Human listeners rating the quality from 1 to 5; 5 being perfect, 4 "toll-quality", ... - Perceptual Speech Quality Measurement (PSQM) ITU-T P.861 - A computer algorithm so it is easy to automate - scale of 0 to 6.5, with 0 being perfect - Designed for testing codecs - test tools from Agilent[189], QEmpirix, Finisar, ... cost US\$50k and up - PSQM+ - Developed by Opticom - for VolP testing - PESQ (Perceptual Evaluation of Speech Quality) - submitted to ITU-T by Psytechnics, Opticom, and SwissQual - 0.95 correlation with human listeners - ITU-T P.862 standard Dec.
+2003 - Perceptual Analysis Measurement System (PAMS) - Developed by British Telecommunications ~1998